-Their timeless, youthful and well-seasoned performances are a rare chance to allow this clever, fun-loving couple to draw you in, make you feel like family and take you on a joyous and humorous musical journey as they put their entire selves on display.
+Their timeless, youthful and well-seasoned performances and recording are a rare chance to allow this clever, fun-loving couple to draw you in, make you feel like family and take you on a joyous and humorous musical journey as they put their entire selves on display.

 Do something special.
 Treat yourself to JoAnn & Monte.